NiklasRosenstein/pydoc-markdown/docs/content/usage/novella.md

+---
+title: Novella
+---

-# Using Novella
+# Using the new Novella build backend

-[Novella] is the new backend for Pydoc-Markdown and most development will be focused on improving the integration.
-The Pydoc-Markdown CLI and YAML-style configuration that has been available for a while will stay for a while (written on Feb 24, 2022).

   [Novella]: https://niklasrosenstein.github.io/novella/

+Starting with Pydoc-Markdown v4.6.0, [Novella] is the new backend for Pydoc-Markdown and future development will be focused on improving the integration and to improve Novella itself.
+The [old-style Pydoc-Markdown configuration](./old-style.md) will not see any feature development, but stay around for until at least the next major release.

+!!! note

+    __For previous users of Pydoc-Markdown__

-Documentation builds with Novella are slightly different from Pydoc-Markdown.
-In essence, it is an agnostic linear build system that operates in a separate build directory.
+    Documentation builds with Novella are slightly different from Pydoc-Markdown's original build process.
+In essence, it is an agnostic build system that operates in a separate build directory.
 Builtin tools allow you to copy files into the build directory from your project root and then process these files, allowing for the Novella Markdown preprocessor and its plugins to take effect.

-Novella also comes with some builtin support for invoking static site generators.
-At the time of writing (Feb 24, 2022) it provides a template for [MkDocs][], but other generators might be added soon.
+    Pydoc-Markdown plugs into the preprocessing and replaces `@pydoc` and `@pylink` tags in the Markdown files with generate API documentation in Markdown format.

   [MkDocs]: https://www.mkdocs.org/